Germany: Police injured amid anti-COVID measures protest | DW | 21.12.2021

 One officer was hospitalized after protesters, who had gathered without the necessary approval from the relevant authorities, resisted efforts by police to end their march through the city of Mannheim.

-People gathered in downtown Mannheim to protest against measures aimed at curbing the spread of the coronavirus
+People gathered in downtown Mannheim to protest against measures aimed at curbing the spread of COVID

 Police said in a statement they had made 13 arrests.

-They had "urged participants to go home peacefully" on Twitter before later announcing that "the situation in Mannheim has calmed down."
+They said they "urged participants to go home peacefully" on Twitter, before later announcing that "the situation in Mannheim has calmed down."

 The clashes came at the end of a day when thousands of people gathered across several cities in northern Germany to protest against restrictions.